beyondstorage/go-storage/docs/rfcs/837-support-feature-flag.md

 #### Feature Flags API

 `ServiceFeatures` and `StorageFeatures` structs will be generated on go-storage side to represent the features supported by the storage container and storage service, respectively.
 The full feature list include operation features, operation-related features and virtual features.
-- For all the features, we will have the functions with the same name as them to check if the feature is supported.
 - Operation-related features will be defined in `features.toml`.
 We will introduce a new `virtual` property for virtual features to distinguish them from operation-related features.

 Take `StorageFeatures` as an example: